-Air sports is not a single game but quite a vast sporting domain containing different aerial activities.
-Games which combine to make up the ‘Air sports’ include Air Racing, Aerobatics, Aeromodelling, Hang gliding, Human powered aircraft, Parachuting, Paragliding and Skydiving etc. Each one of these requires different settings including high above the Earth like in parachuting and paragliding etc.
+Air sports is not a single sport but quite a vast sporting domain containing a range of aerial activities.
+The sports which combine to make up the ‘Air sports’ include Air Racing, Aerobatics, Aeromodelling, Hang gliding, Human powered aircraft, Parachuting, Paragliding and Skydiving and many more.

 Many Air Sports are also termed as extreme sports with only one rule of pushing the envelope as far as one can.
-These include air racing, hang gliding, paragliding, Wingsuit Flying etc. Be it a small air craft or parachute on your back, the stakes are extremely high when you take part in Air Sports.
+These include air racing, hang gliding, paragliding, and wingsuit flying.
+Be it a small air craft or parachute on your back, the stakes are extremely high when you take part in Air Sports.

-All games counted in Air Sports are internationally governed by the non-profit organization FAI (Federation Aeronautique Internationale) founded in 1905.
-It shows that Air Sports has more than a century old history.
+All the disciplines counted in air sports are internationally governed by the non-profit organization Federation Aeronautique Internationale (FAI) founded in 1905.
 On the national level, different aero clubs govern Air Sports.

 Motorized Air Sports

-- Air Racing — Air racing is a sport involving airplanes competing over a fixed course low to the ground.
+- Air Racing — involves airplanes competing over a fixed course low to the ground.

 - Aerobatics — sport aerobatics involves aircraft maneuvers such as rolls, loops, stall turns (hammerheads), and tailslides.